Heiðar Helguson

 Heiðar Helguson ([ˈheiðaːr ˈhɛlkuˌsɔn]; born 22 August 1977) is an Icelandic former professional footballer who played as a striker.

 Heiðar started his career in the Icelandic league system, with UMFS Dalvík and Þróttur.
 Following a one-season spell in Norway with Lillestrøm SK, Heiðar moved to England to play for Watford in 1999, with Lillestrøm receiving a transfer fee of £1.5 million.
 The English media anglicised his name to Heidar when he joined Watford – it is by this given name that he is commonly known in England.

 Although Watford were relegated from the Premier League during his first season at the club, Heiðar was a prolific goalscorer, finishing as the team's top scorer in the 1999–2000, 2002–03 and 2004–05 seasons, before being sold to Fulham in 2005.
 He played Premier League for them between 2005 and 2007, and Bolton until 2009, before transferring to Championship side QPR in 2009.
 After a return to Watford on loan in the 2009–10 season, Heiðar played regularly for QPR in 2010–11, as they secured promotion to the Premier League as champions.
 In QPR's first Premier League season since 1995–96, Heiðar finished as the team's top scorer, helping them to secure Premier League survival on the last day of the 2011–12 season.
 He subsequently joined Cardiff City.

 Heiðar played and scored for his country at under-19 and under-21 levels, before making his debut for the senior team in 1999.
-He earned 55 caps for Iceland, scoring 13 goals, before retiring from international football in 2011.
+He earned 55 caps for the Iceland national team, scoring 13 goals, before retiring from international football in 2011.

 Club career

 Early career

-Heiðar was born in Akureyri, Northeast.
+Heiðar was born in Akureyri, in northern Iceland.
 He joined his first club, UMFS Dalvík, at the age of eight in 1985.
-He spent a further eight years in the club's development squads, progressing through the different youth team age brackets (Under-10s, Under-12s, Under-15s etc.) and debuting for the club's reserves whilst he was still only 13.
+He spent a further eight years in the club's development squads, progressing through the different youth team age brackets (Under-10s, Under-12s, Under-15s, etc.) and debuting for the club's reserves whilst he was still only 13.
 He was handed his first team debut in 1993 when he was 15 years old.
 He scored five goals in 11 league appearances before his performances earned him a transfer to Þróttur in 1994, aged 16.

 In three seasons, Heiðar scored 31 goals in 54 league appearances for Þróttur, his performances generating interest from several European clubs.

 Lillestrøm

 Heiðar arrived at Lillestrøm in the autumn of 1998.
 He made his first team debut in October, curiously wearing number 1 on his shirt.
-The next season Heiðar became one of the great surprises in Norwegian football when he scored sixteen league goals (in his debut season for Lillestrøm he'd managed only two).
+The next season Heiðar became one of the great surprises in Norwegian football when he scored sixteen league goals.
+In his debut season for Lillestrøm, he had managed only two goals.
 Heiðar was a very popular player, and even had his own fan-club named "The Helgusonsons".